muratk3n/thirdwave/en/README.md

-The H2 power paste sounds like a fantastic innovation.. shows potential rewards for betting on the right tech; if car company made invest in fuel cells, they cld still get ROI from that after a new delivery method is discovered.
+The H2 power paste sounds like a fantastic innovation.. shows potential rewards for betting on the right tech; if car company made investm in fuel cells, they cld still get ROI from that after a new delivery method is discovered.
 Power paste is just another way of providing H2 gas into the FC, replacing H2 tanks, and everything else stays the same.
 Indiv parts get innnovated on seperately = stronger